GrinonBarrett/Taksidos/Core Rules/1=Adventuring Rules/Food, Water, and Survival.md

 **Exotic Steak**, $45 per lb.
 Lasts 1d3 days.
 Representing the meat of aurochs, fine game, and other exotic creatures.
 A pound provides 2 servings.

+**Fish**, varies per lb.
+Last a single day, 1d2 if kept cold.
+The cost of fish can be as little as $1d8+3 in a fishing village for something common to $2d12+16 per pound for something a bit more exotic.

 **Matured Cheese**, $27-51 per lb.
 Lasts 3d6+4 weeks.
 A luxury good.
 While you can get 2 servings out of a pound, it is often consumed in much smaller portions- being used to complement the meal than contribute to it.

 **Mild Cheese**, $9 per lb.
 Lasts 3d12+4 days.
 Most cheeses are of this variety.
 A pound offers 2 servings.

+**Pemmican**, $17 per lb
+Lasts 1d20 years.
+An unsavory concoction of dense dehydrated meat and rendered fat, garnished with nuts or fruit, and coated againt in rendered soft fats.
+If stored away from moisture, this will last longer than any other food- but can quickly spoil if hot and humid.
+Provides 3 servings, but serves best when it can be cooked with other items.
+A great source of calories.

 **Cured meat**, $5 per serving (weighs .7 lb)
 Lasts 8d6+6 weeks.
 The exact nature of the meat varies, but the yield is the same.
 Water is strongly recommended.

 **Dehydrated Meat**, $7 per serving (weighs .3 lb)
 Lasts 6d6+10 days.
 The exact protein source varies, but the yield is the same.
-This meat has been dehydrated by the Dehydration spell.
+This meat has been dehydrated by magic.

 #### Bread
 A diet cannt consist of more than one-third bread to gain any benefit and two portions of bread does not a meal make.
 All forms of bread count as one type of food.